KRR-Oxford/DeepOnto/docs/bio-ml.md

 - The scores will be biased towards high-precision, low-recall OM systems if the set of reference mappings is incomplete.
 - For efficient OM system development and debugging, an intermediate evaluation is required.

-Therefore, the ranking-based evaluation protocol is present as follows.
+Therefore, the ranking-based evaluation protocol is presented as follows.

 ### Local Ranking